qwertie/learn-react/docs/tutorial-3.md

 ### Approaches B and C ###

-(1) Create a text file called `tsconfig.json` with this code in it:
+(1) Create a text file called `tsconfig.json` with this code like this in it:

 ~~~js
 { // TypeScript configuration file: provides options to the TypeScript